roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 ## Future Work
 Although this project has achieved significant milestones, there are several areas that require further development.
 These include:
 1. **Exploration Algorithm Optimization**: The current exploration algorithm can be further optimized to enhance its efficiency and robustness.
 This can be done by adding an information gain metric and an object classifier to provde the robot with more information about the environment and determine exactly which areas it should give priority to explore.
-2. **Human Detection and Recognition**: The human detection system currently takes still frames while exploraing and has to stop, take a image, process it  and return the postion of the deteted human.
-This was primarlty done as the Jetson Orin Nano was not able to process the video stream in real time and accurately determine the distance of the human beings while running the RTAB Map and the Nav2 stack.
-A sytem which can effectively detect and classify human beings in real time and determine their position and distance through the video feed would be required in a real world scenario.
-One way to do that would be to downsize the model and run it on a more powerful system.
+2. **Human Detection and Recognition**: Currently, the human detection system operates by capturing still frames during exploration, interrupting the process to take, process, and return the position of detected humans.
+This method was adopted due to limitations with the Jetson Orin Nano's inability to process video streams in real-time accurately while running RTAB Map and the Nav2 stack.
+For real-world scenarios, an efficient solution would entail real-time human detection and classification, along with determining their position and distance while the robot moves around.
+One viable approach would involve downsizing the model and deploying it on a more powerful system.
-3. **Facial Recognition**: While I created a package accuartely store and recognize faces, I wanted to incororate the facial recognition system into the whole pipeline where the robot would store the face of a specific person it wants to find and search for tat specific person in the unknown environment.
-This would be a very useful feature in a real world scenario where the robot is looking for a specific person in a disaster zone.
-Due to time constraints, I was not able to implement this feature.
+3. **Facial Recognition**: Although I successfully developed a package for accurate face storage and recognition, I aimed to integrate facial recognition into the entire pipeline.
+This enhancement would allow the robot to store the face of a specific person it intends to find and search for that individual within an unknown environment.
+Such a feature would be invaluable in scenarios like searching for specific individuals in disaster zones.
+Unfortunately, due to time constraints, I couldn't implement this crucial feature.